3. Get your edge certificate

 Custom Standard TLS DV certificate

-Are you just looking for a secure, HTTPS connection, but you don't need to exchange PII?
+Are you just looking for a secure, HTTPS connection, but you don't need to exchange personally identifiable information (PII) or other sensitive info?
 Then Standard TLS security is what you're looking for.
-We offer an example of this same process, using a Standard TLS cert in the Delivery your first site workflow.
+We offer an example of this same process using a Standard TLS cert in the Delivery your first site tutorial.

 Default DV certificate